Gravity Extenders Benefit Utility Installations

 Recover More Space Above or In Front of Gravity Walls

-A primary advantage of gravity wall extenders is less impactful excavation or cut back areas, helping developers, contractors and homeowners preserve more of their natural landscape.
-The gravity extender units offer a significant difference by requiring as low as 40% base-to-height ratio for retaining wall excavation areas, whereas geogrid walls typically require 60%.
-This effectively offers more design flexibility to engineers and contractors when choosing where to place utilities, drainage and piping.
+A primary advantage of gravity wall extenders is less impactful excavation or cut-back areas, helping developers, contractors, and homeowners preserve more of their natural landscape.
+The gravity extender units offer a significant difference by requiring as low as a 40% base-to-height ratio for retaining wall excavation areas, whereas geogrid walls typically require 60%.
+This effectively offers more design flexibility to engineers and contractors when choosing where to place utilities, drainage, and piping.

 When making efforts to install utilities as close as possible to property lines, MagnumStone’s extender units can also deliver more space below the wall.
-By saving up to 20% of the wall’s excavation area compared to geogrid designs, gravity walls with extenders can ensure landowners get the most out of their property’s usable space without sacrificing durability or performance.
+By saving up to 20% of the wall’s excavation area compared to geogrid designs, gravity walls with extenders can ensure landowners get the most out of their property’s land usage without sacrificing durability or performance.

 Build Hybrid Retaining Walls – The Best of Both Worlds